BRINGING A NEW WEIM HOME

 Feeding and activities

-If you rescue an abused Weim there are so many things that you will have to discover on your own.
+If you rescue an abused Weim, there are so many things that you will have to discover on your own.
 What makes them scared?
 What sets off retaliatory behavior?
 What keeps them from progressing in confidence?

 Chewing and other destructive behaviors

 NEVER leash your dog to a bicycle or motor scooter.
-Exhaustion and over heating will occur rapidly and you will not be as aware of their status.
+Exhaustion and overheating will occur rapidly, and you will not be as aware of their status.

-As of yet, no one is certain how or why this occurs but it is deadly!
-A reasonable and widely accepted practice is NOT to feed a Weim one hour before heavy activities or two hours after.
+As of yet, no one is certain how or why bloat occurs, but it is deadly!
+A reasonable and widely-accepted practice is to NOT heavily exercise a Weim one hour before feeding or two hours after feeding.
 This allows their system to be at a natural resting state while trying to process food.
 Watch for excessive water drinking directly after play or during times of anxiety.
-Sure they should be thirsty after play, but not in taking a gallon in one sitting.
+Sure they should be thirsty after play, but not to the point of consuming a gallon of water in one sitting.